ngiann/GPCCData.jl/README.md

 legend()
 ```

-Alternatively, can conveniently plot a dataset using e.g. `plotdataset(source = "Mrk6")`.
+Alternatively, one can conveniently plot a dataset using e.g. `plotdataset(source = "Mrk6")`.

 To get a  list of the available datasets call `listdatasets()`.